orchetect/TimecodeKit/README.md

 ## Core Features

-- Convert timecode to string, or a timecode string to values
+- Convert timecode values to timecode display string, and vice-versa
-- Convert timecode to real wall-clock time, and vice-versa
+- Convert timecode values to real wall-clock time, and vice-versa
 - Convert timecode to # of samples at any audio sample-rate, and vice-versa
 - Granular timecode validation
-- A Formatter object that can format timecode and also provide an NSAttributedString showing invalid timecode components in an alternate color (such as red)
+- A `Formatter` object that can format timecode and also provide an `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)
 - Support for Days as a timecode component (which Cubase supports as part of its timecode format)
-- Support for sub-frames
+- Support for Subframes
 - Common math operations between timecodes: add, subtract, multiply, divide
+- Form a `Range` or `Stride` between two timecodes
 - Exhaustive unit tests ensuring accuracy

 ## Installation

 ### Swift Package Manager (SPM)

-To add SwiftRadix to your Xcode project:
+To add TimecodeKit to your Xcode project:

 1. Select File → Swift Packages → Add Package Depedancy
 2. Add package using  `https://github.com/orchetect/TimecodeKit` as the URL.